joelotz/github.io/content/pandoc-markdown-in-pelican.md

 This article documents installing the pelican plugin [Pandoc-Reader](https://pypi.org/project/pelican-pandoc-reader/), which changes the engine that converts [Markdown](https://www.markdownguide.org/basic-syntax/) syntax to html from the standard [Python-Markdown](https://python-markdown.github.io/) to [Pandoc. ](https://pandoc.org/).

 **Why?** Pandoc is awesome on many levels, but specifically for this blog, it allows me to write pandoc's flavor of markdown.
-I added [Python-Markdown Extensions](https://python-markdown.github.io/extensions/) which gave some cool features, but it still didn't satisfy me.
+I added [Python-Markdown Extensions](https://python-markdown.github.io/extensions/) that gave some cool features, but it still didn't satisfy me.

 Some of my personal favorite features are: